 - Different veggies: Use a mix of other vegetables such as kabocha squash, carrots, cauliflower, or bell peppers to add more flavors and textures to the soup.

-- Fungus funk: Add some shiitake, enoki, or oyster mushrooms for an earthy umami flavor.
+- Fungus funk: Add some shiitake, enoki, or oyster mushrooms (which also make killer vegan shawarma) for an earthy umami flavor.

 You wanna see how this yummy Indonesian coconut milk stew gets made?
 Allllrighty, I will walk you through the whole process.
 Or you can follow along with the easy-to-print recipe card towards the bottom of this page.